 DELAWARE.
 Approval of mergers and consolidations and of sales, leases or exchanges of all or substantially all of the property or assets of a company, requires the approval of the holders of a majority of the outstanding shares entitled to vote, except that no vote of stockholders of the Company surviving a merger is necessary if: (i) the merger does not amend the certificate of incorporation of the Company, (ii) each outstanding share immediately prior to the merger is to be an identical share after the merger, and (iii) either no common stock of the Company and no securities or obligations convertible into common stock are to be issued in the merger; or the common stock to be issued in the merger plus that initially issuable on conversion of other securities issued in the merger does not exceed 20 percent of the common stock of the Company immediately before the merger.
-In addition, no vote is required under the DGCL to approve the merger of a parent corporation owns at least 90 percent of the outstanding shares of each class of stock of all such subsidiaries.
+In addition, no vote is required under the DGCL to approve the merger of a parent corporation and one or more of its subsidiaries when the parent corporation owns at least 90 percent of the outstanding shares of each class of stock of all such subsidiaries.